Emma (manga)

 Set in Victorian London at the end of the 19th century, Emma is the story of a housemaid who falls in love with a member of the gentry.
-However, the young man's family disapproves of him associating with people of the lower classes.
+However, the man's father and young siblings disapprove of him associating with people of the lower classes.

 Overview

 Both the manga and anime versions of Emma are unique for being set in a setting seldom visited by either medium without some fantasy or speculative element.
 The author and illustrator of the manga, Kaoru Mori, is a self-professed Anglophile, and attempted to recreate 1895 London with meticulous detail.
 The manga has a cult following in Japan, even going as far as opening an Emma-inspired and themed maid café in Shinjuku.
 Its popularity has sparked an interest in English maid cosplay, even going as far as having the official Emma anime website selling Emma's "costume" for ¥45,000.